Causal Set Quantum Gravity and the Hard Problem of Consciousness: The Hard Problem of consciousness in causal set theory

 \section{The Hard Problem of consciousness in causal set theory}

 Let us put the tool of the partially ordered birth process in CST to work on the Hard Problem.
 I assume there is an NCC theory based on certain events, NCC-events.
-The Heuristic does the same job whatever the physical correlates of conscious experiences in the NCC theory are and is neutral on whether they are confined to the brain, or involve other parts of the body, or are events in a computer, or whatever.
-But for the Heuristic to be useful, it is necessary that the problem of identifying NCC-events and constructing an NCC theory---the problem that, I believe, Anil Seth calls the Real Problem of Consciousness \cite{seth2021being}---can be solved.
-Let $E_{exp}$ be an NCC-event that is the correlate, in the NCC theory, of a particular conscious experience of a subject $A$.
+The Proposal does the same job whatever the physical correlates of conscious experiences in the NCC theory are and is neutral on whether they are confined to the brain, or involve other parts of the body, or are events in a computer, or whatever.
+But for the Proposal to be useful, it is necessary that the problem of identifying NCC-events and constructing an NCC theory---the problem that, I believe, Anil Seth calls the Real Problem of Consciousness \cite{seth2021being}---can be solved.
+Let $E_{exp}$, then, be an NCC-event that is the correlate, in the NCC theory, of a particular conscious experience of a subject $A$.

 The hypotheses of subsections \ref{sec:cstevents} and \ref{sec:dynevents} applied specifically to $E_{exp}$ are that the NCC-event $E_{exp}$ in CST has a causet substrate that recovers a portion of Minkowski spacetime and that $E_{exp}$ occurs in CST as the process of the partially ordered birth of the atomic-events that compose $E_{exp}$.
-The Heuristic stated in the introduction section \ref{sec:intro} can then be stated in a slightly more concrete way:
+The Proposal stated in the introduction section \ref{sec:intro} can then be restated in a slightly more concrete way:

 The birth of the atomic-events that compose $E_{exp}$ in CST correlates with $A$ \textit{having} that conscious experience live, in real time.\\